manojo/manojo.github.com/_posts/2015-01-15-essence-of-fold.md

     ConsF[ConsF[ConsF[NilF.type]]]

 These examples show that the type for a particular value expands with that value.
-So a very large integer list, or a very big Church numeral, would have a very big corresponding type.
+So a very large integer list, or a very big Peano number, would have a very big corresponding type.
 The intuition behind the `Fix` combinator is to give a succinct type to any arbitrary sized value.
 Continuing the analogy, we expect `Fix` to satisfy the following property: